 In some parts (like Calea Victoriei) you can see French influence on the buildings.
 Moreover, as it’s the capital of Romania is also a cultural center of the country.
 When you come to Bucharest from the airport, you will most likely pass next to the Triumphal Arch.
 The ‘Paris of the East’ has its own Arc de Triomphe – built in 1935 to commemorate the reunification of Romania in 1918.
 These are why people call the city of Bucharest the little Paris (again?
 I have just came back from Algeria, where the city of Oran was the little Paris).
-In parallel, it’s also center of night life in the country.
+In parallel, Bucharest is also center of nightlife in the country.
 Most of the bars and clubs are concentrated in the city center.
 Why not going for some pub crawl?

 Bucharest has one of the most picturesque bookshops in the world